Fullstory Stable Selectors

 β The AI can now reliably: β

-β β’ Understand the action it will trigger β
+β β’ Understand the component type (button) and specific instance β

 β β’ Maintain stable automation across deployments β